CarsonDavis/CarsonDavis.github.io/_posts/2022-07-10-shogi_sets.md

 </div>

-There are some excessively gorgeous sets out there, such as this $3,325 mori-age set by modern master Fugetsu, carved in Satsuma-hon-tsuge Himawari-moku wood in the Minase script.
+I mentioned super expensive sets earlier, so here's a particularly gorgeous example.
+Carved by the modern master Fugetsu, this mori-age set in Satsuma-hon-tsuge Himawari-moku wood featuring the Minase script will set you back a cool $3,325, even at today's generous exchange rates.

 ## Shogi Pieces